Green anise is an annual (Pimpinelle anisum) herb plant with medicinal uses.

 Growing aniseed for its health benefits

 It’s very easy to grow aniseed, a few simple steps are all you need to follow for this annual.
+Note that in some climates, it’s a biennial that will only flower in its second spring.

 - Plant your green anise in full sun, it requires heat!
 The soil, on the other hand, must be light, contain a lot of humus, and stay cool.